vrutkovs/devconfcz-2023-demo/README.md

   * [ ] Deployment still has one replica?
 * [x] Run MCE and ArgoCD on infra nodes
 * [ ] Describe what these pieces do
+* [ ] Collect metrics in Thanos from all clusters
+* [ ] Collect logs from all clusters and show metrics/logs in Grafana

 ## Howto